OWASP/www-chapter-morocco/tab_upcomingevents.md

 ---
 ## Upcoming Event 5th, April 2021 - Secure Coding for PHP

-During 4 hours this session will teach how to secure code your web application using PHP language.
+During 3 hours this session will teach how to secure code your web application using PHP language.
-We will discuss the security features in the PHP framework called YII https://www.yiiframework.com/, and how this framework meet secure coding standard for PHP.
+We will discuss the security features in the PHP by using some framework like YII https://www.yiiframework.com/, and how this framework meet secure coding standard for PHP.

 ### Hand-on Session during 3 hours.